flowtsohg/mdx-m3-viewer/README.md

 * `loadend` - sent when a resource finishes loading, either because of an error, or because it loaded successfully.
 * `delete` - a resource was deleted.

+The event object that a listener recieves has the same structure as JS events.
+For example, for the load call above, the following is how a `progress` event could look: `{type: "progress", target: MdxModel, loaded: 101, total: 9001, lengthComputable: true}`, `MdxModel` being our `model` variable in this case.
+That is, `e.target === model`.
-The target property is set to the object that the event is related to.
-In the case of the render event, this is the viewer itself.
+In the case of the render event, `e.target === viewer` (in other words, only the viewer sends `render`!)

 Errors might occur, most of the time because your path solvers aren't correct, but there are other causes.
 When a resource gets loaded, the handler can choose to send errors if something goes wrong.
-The built-in handlers try to do this in a consistent way.
-These are the errors they use:
+These are the errors the code uses:
-* InvalidHandler - sent by the viewer when adding an invalid handler (either its type is unknown, or it was already added).
+* InvalidHandler - sent by the viewer when adding an invalid handler - either its type is unknown, or it was already added, or its `initialize()` function failed (e.g. a shader failed to compile).
-* MissingHandler - sent by the viewer if you try to load some resource with an unknown extension (did you forget to register the handler?).
+* MissingHandler - sent by the viewer if you try to load some resource with an unknown extension (did you forget to add the handler?).
 * HttpError - sent by handlers when a server fetch failed.
 * InvalidSource - sent by handlers when they think your source is not valid, such as trying to load a file as MDX, but it's not really an MDX file.
 * UnsupportedFeature - sent by handlers when the source is valid, but a feature in the format isn't supported, such as DDS textures not supporting encodings that are not DXT1/3/5.

 Together with these error strings (in the `error` property naturally), the handlers can choose to add more information in the `extra` property.
-For example, when you get an MissingHandler error because you tried loading an unknown extension, the `extra` property will hold the result from your path solver.
+For example, when you get a MissingHandler error because you tried loading an unknown extension, the `extra` property will hold the result from your path solver.
 Another example - when an HttpError occurs, `extra` will contain the XMLHttpRequest object of the fetch.
 You can choose to respond to errors (or not) however you want.